Springfield and Hampden County Massachusetts free clothes, furniture, school supplies and clothing closets.

 Hampden County and Springfield residents can turn to free clothing closets or low cost thrift stores for assistance.
+There may be free clothes for work or an interview given out along with uniforms, furniture for a home, and free back to school supplies for students.
+General, everyday clothes may also be offered when donations allow it.
 Several centers, some of which are non-profit, operate in the region and are committed to helping the less fortunate and working poor.

 Big Brothers Big Sisters of Hampden County